nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `sc.inferSchema`

-*Infer and construct an Arrow schema based on a kdb+ table*
+*Infer and construct a schema based on a kdb+ table*

 ```q
 .arrowkdb.sc.inferSchema[table]